-While it's not uncommon for security vendors to suffer breaches, these incidents underscore the importance of combining preventative controls like IAM with identity threat detection.
+While it's not uncommon for security vendors to suffer breaches, these incidents underscore the importance of combining preventative controls like IAM with identity-focused attack detection in applications and cloud.

 PAM products have similar characteristics.
 They empower security teams to implement more granular control over individual identities' privileges for specific applications, which is unquestionably a best practice.
 They also provide detailed reporting about the privilege usage so that policies can be improved regularly.
 However, they are limited in their ability to detect in-progress abuse of accounts.
 So even though PAM is a best practice, it will not necessarily limit the damage if a privileged user is targeted with a successful credential compromise.
+As Gartner notes, "Conventional identity and access management and security preventive controls are insufficient to protect identity systems from attack."